 People relaxing by the sea

 You won’t be completely in the dark though - cell phone coverage is pretty good, you can find wifi in the cities and bigger towns, there’s another AirBnB added every month and an increasing number of hotels can be booked directly from a mobile phone.
 But take spare battery packs for everything - there’s no telling whether the solar electricity advertised at your Airbnb will last as long as claimed.

 Google Maps coverage of Haiti is getting better, but there are still shortfalls.
 For directions to many destination, you’ll need to rely on local guides.
 All directions you find online should be taken with a grain of salt and seasoned with up-to-date advice.
 Google Maps can’t guide you through the intricate network of public transportation options, and doesn’t take into account the ravines made impassable by recent rains, or the truck that has been broken down and blocking that road for a week now.

 Practice your French - or better yet, Creole!

 Before you can navigate your way around boulders, you’ll need to navigate your way around the local languages!
-For some travellers, the most adventurous aspect to a trip to Haiti will be finding yourself in a country where the vast majority do not speak English.
+For some travellers, the most adventurous aspect of a trip to Haiti will be finding yourself in a country where the vast majority do not speak English.
 French is the official second language here, so if you have some high school French, dust off that dictionary and brush up before you go.
 Compared to France and Quebec, the locals of Haiti will be glad for your attempts to speak French, so don’t be shy.
 Don’t forget to smile and greet everyone with a joyful “Bonjour!”.

 Better yet, embrace the chance to learn something new, and have a crack at Haitian Kreyol.
 You will win over anyone you encounter by making an honest effort at speaking their language.
 What you lack in vocab you can make up for in enthusiasm: stretch your hands and get ready for a real life game of charades.